viniciusgerevini/godot-aseprite-wizard/README.md

 Godot plugin to help importing Aseprite animations as SpriteFrames.

-This plugin uses Aseprite CLI to generate spritesheet, and then converts it to SpriteFrames, that can be used in AnimatedSprite node.
+This plugin uses Aseprite CLI to generate the spritesheet, and then converts it to SpriteFrames, that can be used in AnimatedSprite node.

-This plugin makes it easier to use Aseprite as your animation's source of truth.
-In other words, you can create all your animations in Aseprite, and then import them directly to an AnimatedSprite, without extra work.

 <img align="center" src="./screenshots/main_screen.png" />